-About 85 percent of earnings in covered employment is below the 2007 limit on taxable earnings of \$97,500.
+In 2011, about 83 percent of earnings in covered employment were below the 2011 limit on taxable earnings of \$106,800.
 This limit also applies to earnings taken into account in the benefit formula.
-This limit could be raised by about 25 percent so that Social Security again taxes about 90 percent of all earnings in covered employment.
-This proposal would eliminate about 25 percent of Social Security's deficit.
-Alternatively, some of the payroll tax could be paid on all income (similar to Hospital Insurance (HI) program - Medicare).
+The Bowles-Simpson report includes a proposal to raise the earnings limit gradually so that by 2050 Social Security taxes 90 percent of all earnings in covered employment.
+This would require raising the limit by about 25 percent in addition to annual adjustments based on increases in average wages.
+This proposal would eliminate about 35 percent of Social Security's deficit.
+Alternatively, some of the payroll tax could be paid on all earnings (similar to Hospital Insurance (HI) program - Medicare).
 Removing the limit for taxes on both employees and employers but retaining the limit for calculating benefits would eliminate the long-range actuarial deficit entirely and leave a small surplus.
 Removing the limit both for taxes and calculating benefits eliminates most, but not quite all, of the long-range actuarial deficit.

-If adopted right now, such proposals would increase the projected trust fund build-up, because income would increase immediately.
-However, any resulting benefit increases would be phased in gradually over a long period.
-Finally, accounting for earnings with no limit in the benefit formula raises questions about the appropriateness of the government providing very high retirement benefits to workers with the highest incomes.
+If adopted right now, such proposals would increase the projected trust fund buildup because income would increase immediately, but any resulting benefit increases would be phased in gradually over a long period.
+Finally, accounting for earnings with no limit in the benefit formula increases individual equity but raises questions about the appropriateness of the government providing very high retirement benefits to workers with the highest incomes.